sherrisherry/GFI-Projects/UN-Comtrade/README.md

 # Downloading and Preprocessing Comtrade Data

 This project downloads the Comtrade datasets, downsizes them, and stores them in a completely automated manner.
-I didn't use the [public API](https://comtrade.un.org/data/doc/api/) because it has limit on the number of records for download.
-I used the [bulk API](https://comtrade.un.org/data/Doc/api/bulk) instead.
+We don't use the [public API](https://comtrade.un.org/data/doc/api/) because it has limit on the number of records for download.
+The [bulk API](https://comtrade.un.org/data/Doc/api/bulk) is used.

 ## List of Files